papatangosierra/serifu-extension/README.md

 ### Paragraph Style Association

-Serifu scripts associate every line of text with a mandatory Source, and an optional Style.
-A line's Source is most often the name of the character speaking it, but can also be a description of its role on the page, e.g. `Caption` or `Chapter Title`, or an indication of diegetic text like `Sign` or `Poster`.
+Serifu scripts associate every line of text with a mandatory **Source**, and an optional **Style**.
+A line's Source is most often the name of the character speaking it, but can also be a description of its role on the page, e.g. `Caption` or `Chapter Title`, or an indication of diegetic text like `Sign` or `Menu`.

-A line's Style is meant to indicate that the line's text is treated differently from whatever the default for that Source would be.
+A line's Style, meanwhile is meant to indicate that the line's text is treated differently from whatever the default for that Source would be.
 Styles are most frequently used to indicate character dialogue whose text needs to use a different font, like `Aside`, `Screaming`, `Whisper`, etc.

 SCREENSHOT OF A LINE WITH SOURCE AND STYLE HERE